basofiibnu/nabitu-invoice/README.md

 ## 🚀 Features
 - Create, update, and delete invoices securely with **Row-Level Security (RLS)**
 - Uses **Supabase** as a backend database with PostgreSQL
-- Authentication via Supabase Auth
+- Authentication via Supabase Auth (supports OAuth and email-based login)
 - **Next.js App Router** structure (`src/app`) for scalability
 - Tailwind CSS for styling
 - API routes for data fetching and actions